 Wasilla is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Wasilla citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.11% of adults 25 and older in Wasilla have a college degree.
+The percentage of adults in Wasilla who are college-educated is close to the national average for all communities of 21.84%: 17.11% of the adults in Wasilla have a bachelor's degree or advanced degree.

 The per capita income in Wasilla in 2010 was $26,509, which is lower middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,036 for a family of four.
 However, Wasilla contains both very wealthy and poor people as well.